mlehotay/ier/IER/IER-math.md

 | Curvature        | Intrinsic constraint          |
 | Stable curvature | Coherent experiential regime  |

-> **Experience is not information itself, but information whose trajectories are globally shaped by unavoidable internal constraint.**
+> Experience is not information itself, but information whose trajectories are globally shaped by unavoidable internal constraint.

-This supports the informal slogan:

-> **Experience is what information is like when it curves under its own necessity.**

-(Consistent with Spec §III; Dual Interpretability)
+This mapping is illustrative only.

 ---

 ## **5. Informational Slack**

-**Informational slack** measures the degrees of freedom available for avoiding global coordination.
+**Informational slack** corresponds to degrees of freedom that allow constraint to be:

+* localized
+* modularized
+* deferred
+* externally resolved

-Formally, slack corresponds to:
+Formally, slack may be associated with:

 * high effective dimensionality of unconstrained motion
-* availability of modular or external resolutions
-* weak coupling between constraint and system-wide regulation
+* weak coupling between constraint and global regulation

-Consequences:
+Interpretive consequences:

-* **High slack** → decomposable dynamics → no experience
+* high slack → decomposable dynamics → no experience
-* **Low (but non-zero) slack** → forced coordination → possible UEF
+* reduced slack → forced coordination → possible UEF

-Zero slack is neither required nor desirable; experience occupies a **bounded window of maximal sustainable intrinsic constraint**
+* zero slack is neither required nor desirable

+Experience occupies a **bounded window** of sustainable intrinsic constraint.
-(Spec Principle 3).

 ---

 ## **6. Unified Experiential Fields as Dynamical Regimes**

-A **Unified Experiential Field** exists **iff** the system operates within a specific **dynamical regime**.
+A **Unified Experiential Field (UEF)** is interpreted mathematically as a **regime**, not an object.

-Formally, this may be represented as a bounded region:
+Illustratively, a regime may be represented as a bounded region:

-$$
+[
 \mathcal{R} \subset \mathcal{S}
-$$
+]

 such that: